staticdeploy/staticdeploy/website/docs/reference-authentication-and-authorization.md

 whether the user is allowed or not to perform the operation for which they have called the Management API.

+> **Note**: if no corresponding user object is found, the user is denied access.
+> Therefore, before a user can perform any operation, the corresponding user
+> object must be created by an admin

 ## Roles

-StaticDeploy authorizes operations using the following roles:

-- `root`: allows performing all operations
+Every user that has access to StaticDeploy can perform read operations on all resources.
+For authorizing write operations, the following roles are used:

-- `reader`: allows performing all read operations (currently there are no finer-grained roles for read access)
+- `root`: allows performing all operations finer-grained roles for read access)
 - `app-manager:id`: allows performing the following operations on the app with the specified id:
   - updating the app